Work through Fertility Consult Answer Map

 A better answer layer helps a fertility clinic reduce fear before the first visit, which supports more confident inquiries, cleaner consults, and stronger recommendation readiness across search and AI surfaces.

 Treat Fertility Consult Answer Map as one operating piece, not a loose playbook.
-For fertility clinics operators, a question map covering testing, treatment paths, timeline expectations, partner involvement, and first-visit preparation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For fertility clinics operators, a question map covering testing, treatment paths, timeline expectations, partner involvement, and first-visit preparation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.